 One of the biggest problems athletes face regularly is post-workout or post-training muscle soreness.
-Of course, athletes can consult a massage therapist to help them relieve some of the soreness, but massage therapy is already costly, so relying on it isn’t the most cost-effective solution.
+Of course, athletes can consult a massage therapist to help them relieve some of the soreness, but massage therapy is already costly, so relying on it isn’t the most cost-effective solution, if you are living with elderly and they are on wheelchair, it can really help them in recovery process aswell.

 Enter the breakthrough technology that is the massage gun.
 And it’s a recovery device that has been making quite a buzz in the fitness and recovery scene.
 So, why is a massage gun good?
 To help answer that question, let’s do a quick overview